-We’d start out each morning very detailed and careful each morning, but after a few hours of painting we were spent, and we’d just end up slopping it on and thinking, “Yep, good job.”
+We’d start out each morning very detailed and careful each morning, but after a few hours of painting, we were spent, and we’d end up slopping it on and thinking, “Yep, good job.”

-Painting isn’t rocket science, and almost anyone can do it, but it does test one’s inner (and outer) strength.
+Painting isn’t rocket science; almost anyone can do it, but it tests one’s inner (and outer) strength.
 It made us realize that we’d taken for granted all the painters who do professional work and keep it up hour after hour on a daily basis.
 (Sending out MAJOR high fives to all house painters everywhere.)

-Alright…don’t throw up when you hear this, but every morning at breakfast we each took turns writing down something we were grateful for to add to the “grateful jar.”
-(This was inspired by a Gratitude course we’d downloaded from the Insight TImer App.
+Alright…don’t throw up when you hear this, but every morning at breakfast, we each took turns writing down something we were grateful for to add to the “grateful jar.”
+(A Gratitude course inspired this we’d downloaded from the Insight TImer App.

 We swear it will change your life!)
-We could literally see the results of all of our efforts stacking up in the glass jar.
-Feeling gratitude for things like “The way our pepperoni pizza reheated so well in the oven” and “lightbulbs, because they make everything bright,” truly made us happier.
+We could literally see the results of our efforts stacking up in the glass jar.
+Feeling gratitude for things like “The way our pepperoni pizza reheated so well in the oven” and “lightbulbs because they make everything bright” truly made us happier.

-Ultimately we had to reluctantly admit, we couldn’t have picked a better place for our detox period.
-If we had moved to paradise with beaches and margaritas, it just would have distracted us from the work we needed to do in order to let go of our old lives.
+Ultimately we had to admit reluctantly we couldn’t have picked a better place for our detox period.
+If we had moved to paradise with beaches and margaritas, it just would have distracted us from the work we needed to do to let go of our old lives.

 Goodbye Texas, Hello…NEW US?

-As much as we felt reluctantly rewarded (wait did I say reluctantly again?) by the metamorphosis of our Austin rental, and truly gained from the experience, we couldn’t wait to GTF out.
+As much as we felt reluctantly rewarded (wait did I say reluctantly again?) by the metamorphosis of our Austin rental and truly gained from the experience, we couldn’t wait to GTF out.
 Ha!
-We slapped a “for sale” sign up on our Texas house and luckily sold it for asking price.
+We slapped a “for sale” sign up on our Texas house and, luckily, sold it for the asking price.

-Then, just three months after having packed all our belongings into a moving truck, we made a second major life decision to pack up and move our family, AGAIN.
-Not an exciting proposition at that point, but we saw it as the only way forward.
+Then, just three months after having packed all our belongings into a moving truck, we made a second major life decision to pack up and move our family AGAIN.
+It was not an exciting proposition, but we saw it as the only way forward.

-We knew we missed being near water and that we wanted a town with a charming main street.
-Sooo…we googled “reasonably priced seaside towns with charming main streets”.
-Yeah..weird.
+We knew we missed being near water and wanted a town with a charming main street.
+So…we googled “reasonably priced seaside towns with charming main streets.”
+Yeah, weird.

-Then we said to ourselves, well we need to go visit these places.
-Problem was that we only had about 1.5months left on our Airbnb, and we still had a renovation to complete before that date arrived.
-So, we picked the town that seemed the most promising, and went for 5 days…Dunedin FL.
+Then we said to ourselves, well, we need to visit these places.
+The problem was that we only had about 1.5 months left on our Airbnb and still had a renovation to complete before that date arrived.
+So, we picked the most promising town and went for five days…Dunedin, FL.

 Well, fortunately, Dunedin turned out to be a wonderful place to live.
-We actually really love living here…THANK GOD.
-And this time around, we figured out a much cheaper way to move, which involved a smaller truck, less stuff, and Joe driving it alone for two days (more on that in the numbers).
+We love living here…THANK GOD.
+And this time, we figured out a much cheaper way to move, which involved a smaller truck, less stuff, and Joe driving it alone for two days (more on that in the numbers).
 Within a short time of being here, we also found a home we wanted to invest in and renovate!

-After another “fun” 8-month renovation, we moved into our “new old” 1942 craftsman home (almost on our 1 year aniversary of leaving LA).
+After another “fun” 8-month renovation, we moved into our “new old” 1942 craftsman home (almost on our 1st anniversary of leaving LA).
 It’s located just a short walk from the gulf, and even at that, our costs are significantly less than in LA.

-We both work from home, have one car, clean our own house, and spend most of our time with our son and some great new friends.
-We’re more free to exercise (almost) every day, walk to restaurants for dinner (I know, just breathe into a paper bag FI/RE friends), and visit our families more than we ever have before.
+We both work from home, have one car, clean our house, and spend most of our time with our son and some great new friends.
+We’re free to exercise (almost) every day, walk to restaurants for dinner (I know, breathe into a paper bag FI/RE friends), and visit our families more than ever.

 We can’t say that it’s been easy to make this transition.
-In fact, it was the hardest, craziest thing we’ve ever done, and our egos often put up a helluva fight.
-But over a year after extracting ourselves from our former life, and with plenty of time for reflection on what we really want in this next chapter (which we refer to it as our “Scenic Route”), we know that we made the right decision for our family.
+It was the hardest, craziest thing we’ve ever done, and our egos often put up a helluva fight.
+But over a year after extracting ourselves from our former life, and with plenty of time to reflect on what we really want in this next chapter (which we refer to as our “Scenic Route”), we know that we made the right decision for our family.

 What Have We Learned?

 First, we learned that quitting our jobs and moving to another state with a young child was “a big deal.”
-We both moved to LA when we were in our 20’s, from states far away, and it didn’t seem hard to either of us at the time.
+We both moved to LA in our 20s from states far away, and it didn’t seem hard to either of us at the time.

-So I don’t think we could have ever guessed the impact it would have on us.
-Also after living in a place for so long, it becomes part of your identity, and that is hard to unwind.
+So I don’t think we could have ever guessed its impact on us.
+Also, after living in a place for so long, it becomes part of your identity, which is hard to unwind.

 In so many ways, we lost our family’s safety net.
 BUT, when you let go of everything and everyone you’ve been gathering around you for years to create your life, you’ll find that you DO eventually settle in.

 When you do, you begin to feel a weight lifted off your shoulders.
-Maybe it’s this freedom that allows you to evolve faster into a truer version of yourself.
+Maybe this freedom allows you to evolve faster into a more authentic version of yourself.

-Finally, we learned that we can move away and survive, meet people, and have amazing adventures.
-When we first left LA, we weren’t confident about our decision and had a lot of fear that we would just want to go back to the way things were.
+Finally, we learned that we can move away, survive, meet people, and have amazing adventures.
+When we first left LA, we weren’t confident about our decision and feared that we would want to return to the way things were.

 But now that we’re happy and doing well, we’re even more confident that we could try something crazier, like moving to a foreign country.
 But for right now, we’re staying put!!!